Politics in Two Dimensions

 From the beginning libertarianism has been about breaking away from left-right politics.
 Eventually, this became formalized by David Nolan with his famous Nolan Chart.
 According to this chart, liberalism is about increasing government control of the economy while reducing government control over personal behavior.
 Conversely, conservatism is about decreasing government control of the economy while increasing government control over personal behavior.
 Libertarianism is about decreasing government control of the economy and over personal behavior.

 From a purely left-right perspective, the Libertarian Party is in the center; it is a moderate party of sorts.
-Thus, in theory it could fulfill Rule 1.
+Thus, in theory the LP could fulfill Rule 1.
 Moreover, it is a coherent subset of moderates, thus fulfilling Rule 2.
 (An authoritarian party could also meet both of these criteria, for the same reasons.)
 Finally, the Libertarian Party supports a mix of liberal and conservative positions.
 Some who ascribe to such a mix are equally dissatisfied with both the Republican and Democratic parties.
 Thus, the Libertarian Party should be able to fulfill Rule 3.

 So, according to the previous paragraph, the LP fulfills all three rules.
 According to my theory, the LP should be much bigger than it is.
 So, is the theory wrong?